Public File - Radio Pembrokeshire, Radio Carmarthenshire, Swansea Bay Radio and Bridge FM Radio

 The station broadcasts local programming from private studios located within the transmission area (or wider approved area where applicable).

-We always ensure we meet our minimum requirement to provide three hours of local programming on weekdays.
+We always ensure we meet our minimum requirement to provide three hours of local programming on weekdays which for the purposes of this public file is 0600-0900 weekdays.

-The company also has available a number of radio studios available at St Hilary Transmitter, Vale of Glamorgan.
+The majority of our programming is produced at private studios and the company has available a number of radio studios available at Nation Broadcasting's headquarters at St Hilary Transmitter, Vale of Glamorgan.

 Guidelines on localness have been published by our regulator OFCOM, and are available here: http://stakeholders.ofcom.org.uk/broadcasting/radio/localness/localness-guidelines